githedgehog/docs/docs/user-guide/vpcs.md

         range: # Optionally, start/end range could be specified
           start: 10.10.1.10
           end: 10.10.1.99
-          pxeURL: tftp://10.10.10.99/bootfilename # PXEURL (optional) to identify the pxe server to use to boot hosts, http query strings are not supported
+          pxeURL: tftp://10.10.10.99/bootfilename # PXEURL (optional) to identify the PXE server to use to boot hosts; HTTP query strings are not supported
       subnet: 10.10.1.0/24 # User-defined subnet from ipv4 namespace
       gateway: 10.10.1.1 # User-defined gateway (optional, default is .1)
-      vlan: "1001" # User-defined VLAN from vlan namespace
+      vlan: "1001" # User-defined VLAN from VLAN namespace
       isolated: true # Makes subnet isolated from other subnets within the VPC (doesn't affect VPC peering)
-      restricted: true # Makes all hosts in the subnet to be isolated from each other
+      restricted: true # Causes all hosts in the subnet to be isolated from each other

     thrird-party-dhcp: # Another subnet
       dhcp: